microsoft/staticstaging/docs/index.md

 The major missing features, which I'm working on now, are:

-- It's not yet possible to communicate *directly* from the CPU to the fragment stage using a fragment uniform.
-This will require a multi-stage escape construct.
 - We need constructs for compile-time metaprogramming of later stages.
-This also depends on multi-stage escapes.